 DWU, as a university with Catholic tradition,” is an academic community which, in a rigorous and critical fashion, assists in the protection and advancement of human dignity and cultural heritage through research, teaching and various services offered to the local, national and international communities.
 It ensures that institutional autonomy is necessary to perform its functions effectively and guarantees its members academic freedom, as long as the rights of the individual person and of the community are preserved within the confines of the truth and the common good.
 DWU has been and continues to be a catalyst for improvement of higher education in the country.
 The University is committed to working with the government towards positive development of PNG.
 As stated in the mission statement, DWU is committed to "continuous dialogue and partnership with all levels of community, business, government and cultures in the life and work of the University;" a mission to which DWU is true.

 The University is comprised of five faculties that offer full time and soon-to-be-offered online programs, supported by the Flexible Learning Centre that facilitates the delivery of flexible, part time, and blended learning programs.
-The five faculties are:
+The four faculties are:

 Areas of study have been selected for their long-term benefit to Papua New Guinea and where there is strong industry demand.
 Students work with industry and business throughout their training and are encouraged to develop and participate in programs that help build community resources and social capital.